Everything You Need To Know About IELTS

 IELTS Listening: The listening part of IELTS is divided into four sections.
 Each section has ten questions.

-The first two sections of the IELTS listening test deals with real-life daily social scenarios.
-The first section can have a normal conversation between two people on a topic and questions related to the conversations will be asked to the candidate.
-The second section includes a formal speech over a topic which the candidate will need to listen intently and understand.
+The first two sections of the IELTS listening test cover real-life, daily social scenarios.
+The first section can have an everyday conversation between two people on a topic, and questions related to the conversation will be asked of the candidate.
+The second section includes a formal speech on a topic that the candidate must listen to intently and understand.

-The second and third sections of the IELTS listening test deals with educational and training contexts.
+The second and third sections of the IELTS listening test deal with educational and training contexts.
 The third section includes a conversation between two university students and their discussion.
-The final section includes a monologue on an academic subject.
+The final section consists of a monologue on an academic subject.

 The time given to complete this exam is 30 minutes.
 An extra 10 minutes is provided to candidates to transfer their answers to the answer sheet.

-The candidates are required to write their answers on the question paper and then transfer the answers to the answer sheet during the transfer time.
-Test takers are advised to take proper care while transferring answers as poor grammar and spelling can attract penalty.
+The candidates are required to write their answers on the question paper and then transfer them to the answer sheet during the designated transfer time.
+Test takers are advised to take proper care while transferring answers, as poor grammar and spelling can attract a penalty.

-Each successful answer to a question contributes to 1 mark.
+Each successful answer to a question contributes one mark.

-A total time of 60 minutes is allotted to the candidate and they have to answer 40 questions within this time.
+A total of 60 minutes is allotted to the candidate, and they must answer 40 questions within this time.

-The tasks can include multiple choice questions, identification of information, identifying claims and views, matching information, matching heading, flow-chart completion and more.
+The tasks can include multiple-choice questions, identifying information, identifying claims and views, matching information, matching headings, completing flowcharts, and more.

-In general, questions are taken from books, journals, magazines, newspapers and so on.
+In general, questions are drawn from books, journals, magazines, newspapers, and other sources.
 The topics are of general interest.
-The passages may be written in different forms like narrative, descriptive, discursive or argumentative.
+The passages may be written in various forms, such as narrative, descriptive, discursive, or argumentative.
 If the texts provided contain technical words, a glossary corresponding to those terms is provided.

 Test takers are required to transfer their answers to the answer sheet.
 There is no extra time provided to transfer your answers to the answer sheet.

-Each correct answer to the question contributes to 1 mark.
+Each correct answer to the question contributes 1 mark.

 General Training Reading: The General Training Reading test of IELTS includes three sections.
-The first section includes two or three short texts, the second section includes two normal sized text content and the third section includes a long text.
+The first section includes two or three short texts, the second section contains two normal-sized texts, and the third section consists of a long text.

-A total of 60 minutes is provided to the candidate and he is required to answer 40 questions in the time frame.
+A total of 60 minutes is provided to the candidate, and he is required to answer 40 questions within this time frame.

-There are a variety of questions that can be asked which include multiple choice questions, identifying information, identifying writer’s claims and views, matching information, and so on.
+There are a variety of question types that can be asked, including multiple-choice questions, identifying information, identifying writers’ claims and views, matching information, and others.

 The first section of the General Training Reading is termed ‘Social Survival’.
 This section judges a candidate’s Basic English linguistic skills.
-The aim of this test is to retrieve and provide general information on the topic.
+This test aims to retrieve and provide general information on the topic.

 The second section is termed ‘Workplace Survival’.
 This section focuses on job descriptions, contracts and staff development.

-The third section is termed ‘General Reading’ involves reading passages or reading in a native accent.
-The test taker should also be able to make proper emphasis while reading the complex sentences.
+The third section is termed ‘General Reading’ and involves reading passages or reading in a native accent.
+The test taker should also be able to place proper emphasis while reading the complex sentences.

 Candidates are required to transfer their answers to the answer sheet in the allotted time frame.
-No extra time for transferring answers is provided.
-Care must be taken while transferring answers as unclear, poor grammar and spelling mistakes will be penalized.
+No extra time is provided for transferring answers.
+Care must be taken while transferring answers, as unclear, poor grammar and spelling mistakes will be penalised.

-The first task of the Academic writing asks test takers to describe graph/table/chart/diagrams in a total of 150 words.
-It is advised that test taker does not spend more than 20 minutes on the first task.
+The first task of the Academic Writing test asks test takers to describe a graph, table, chart, or diagram in a total of 150 words.
+It is recommended that the test taker spend no more than 20 minutes on the first task.

-The second task of the Academic writing asks the test taker to respond to a point of view of an argument or a problem.
-Candidates are asked to write a total of 250 words.
-Candidates can spend the remaining 40 minutes in this task.
+The second task of academic writing asks the test taker to respond to a point of view on an argument or a problem.
+Candidates are requested to write a total of 250 words.
+Candidates can spend the remaining 40 minutes on this task.

 Answers must be written on the answer sheet provided.
 No notes or bullet points are acceptable as answers.

-General Training Writing: The General Training Writing test is similar to the Academic writing test but questions are quite easier for the test takers.
+General Training Writing: The General Training Writing test is similar to the Academic Writing test, but the questions are quite more straightforward for the test takers.

-A total of 60 minutes is provided to answer 2 questions.
+A total of 60 minutes is provided to answer two questions.

 The first task asks the test taker to respond to a situation by writing a letter requesting information or explaining a situation.

-The second task asks the test takers to write an essay in response to a point of view of an argument.
+The second task asks test takers to write an essay in response to a point of view presented in an argument.

 Speaking: The speaking test includes an oral interview between the test taker and an examiner.
 All speaking tests are recorded.